valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 Note that the default for Eval scripts are different than the default for functions that are mentioned below, see [Eval Flags](/docs/manual/programmability/eval-intro/#eval-flags)

 When you register a function or load an Eval script, the server does not know how it accesses the database.
-By default, Redis assumes that all scripts read and write data.
+By default, Valkey assumes that all scripts read and write data.
 This results in the following behavior:

 1. They can read and write data.